 TeraChem is general purpose quantum chemistry software designed to run on NVIDIA GPU architectures under a 64-bit Linux operating system.
-My contribution to this software was the development of:
+Our contribution to this software was the development of:

 - GPU-accelerated implicit solvent model, C-PCM, for ground state calculation (HF/DFT) and the excited state calculations (TDDFT)